Bokondji Imama

-Bokondji "Boko" Imama (born August 3, 1996) is a Canadian professional ice hockey left winger for the Wilkes-Barre/Scranton Penguins of the American Hockey League (AHL) while under contract to the Pittsburgh Penguins of the National Hockey League (NHL).
-He has previously played for the Arizona Coyotes and the Ottawa Senators.
+Bokondji "Boko" Imama (born August 3, 1996) is a Canadian professional ice hockey left winger for the Florida Panthers of the National Hockey League (NHL).
+He has previously played for the Arizona Coyotes, Ottawa Senators, and the Pittsburgh Penguins.

 Playing career

 Junior

 The Baie-Comeau Drakkar of the Quebec Major Junior Hockey League selected Imama in the fourth round of the 2012 QMJHL entry draft.
 Imama joined the Drakkar for the 2012–13 QMJHL season.
 Noted for his physicality, Imama spent parts of three seasons with the Drakkar before being traded to the Saint John Sea Dogs in 2014–15.

 In December 2015, the QMJHL suspended Imama for 15 games after he came off the Sea Dogs' bench to defend 15-year-old teammate Joe Veleno during a brawl against the Halifax Mooseheads.
 Imama finished the 2015–16 season with 19 points in 48 games.
 The following year, Imama led the Sea Dogs and finished seventh in the QMJHL with 41 goals in 66 games.
 He added 15 points in 18 games during the 2017 QMJHL playoffs as the Sea Dogs won the President's Cup; and advanced to the Memorial Cup.
 In four games with Saint John at the 2017 Memorial Cup, Imama scored one goal and added two assists.
 The Sea Dogs made the Cup semi-final but were eliminated by the Erie Otters.